 3. Deliver informative, client-focused content

-In order to make your consulting website succeed and boost its search engine rankings, you will need to continually crank out informative content that is focused on offering advice, tips, and solutions for your prospective clients.
+In order to make your consulting website succeed and boost its search engine rankings, you will need to continually add informative content that is focused on offering advice, tips, and solutions for your prospective clients.
 Don’t limit your website’s content to strictly boasting about your practices and detailing what services you offer.
 In all honesty, clients will rarely care about your consulting services until they’re convinced that you have the knowledge to help.

 4. Make it easy to interact and get in touch

-For each post on your blog or website, you should give the option for clients to share the information on social media platforms, including Facebook, Twitter, Google+, Pinterest, LinkedIn, and Tumblr.
+For each post on your blog or website, you should give the option for clients to share the information on social media platforms, including Facebook, Twitter, Pinterest, LinkedIn, and Tumblr.
 Not only will this help create engagement for your visitors, but it will also drive traffic to your consultant website for generating solid leads.

 You should also make it as easy as possible for clients to do the most important thing you want them to do—get in touch with you.
 Put a clear call-to-action on your site, where people can click to take the next step.
-I have also integrated a helpful widget powered by ScheduleOnce to allow clients to book their free one-on-one 30-minute consultation with me right from my contact page without leaving the website.

 5. Build client relationships through interaction